ppy/osu-wiki/wiki/Contests/FBC/en.md

 ## FBC 2016

-This contest edition was the last one to use a marathon-style music (longer than 5 minutes) and also was the last to allow other gamemodes to participate, due to the low amount of contestants in osu!taiko, osu!catch and osu!mania.
+This contest edition was the last one to use a marathon-style music (longer than 5 minutes) and also was the last to allow other game modes to participate, due to the low amount of contestants in osu!taiko, osu!catch and osu!mania.

 The song picked for osu!standard and osu!catch was [Phantom Sage - Holystone](https://www.youtube.com/watch?v=gnZXoRb--z4) while the song for osu!taiko and osu!mania was [Weyheyhey!! - Throw It Away](https://www.youtube.com/watch?v=qtQ8Xo4p9js).